fsvreddit/bot-bouncer/README.md

 # Change History

-## Next version (this may show as installable, but 1.1.1 is the current live version)
+## Next version

+Note: A 1.1.xx release may show as installable but fail, but 1.1.1 is the current live version.

 * Changes to support operations on r/BotBouncer
 * Add evaluator for affiliate spam
+* Prevent reapproval of comments for accounts set to "organic" if they were filtered or removed by Automod, Reddit or a mod

 ## v1.1